Related Documents

 Policy

-All candidates presenting themselves at a Lifesaving Society vocational course; original or recertification, must verify their identity to the instructor, examiner or trainer.
+All candidates presenting themselves at a Lifesaving Society vocational course; whether original or recertification, must verify their identity to the instructor, examiner or trainer, or through the Affiliates registration process (eg. Camps or Recreation Centres).

 Background